 TUCCH Galaxy S21 Plus wallet case

-While the Smartish Wallet Slayer is a great case, it doesn’t help you much if you want to watch your favorite shows hands-free.
-For that, you’ll need a more traditional wallet case, something like this TUCCH option.
+For a traditional wallet case, something like this TUCCH option is optimal.
 You can choose from nine different faux leather finishes, and the folio cover folds to double as a kickstand with multiple convenient viewing angles.
-The cover locks in place with a magnetic clasp and you’re looking at three card slots as well as a cash pocket for storage.
+The cover locks in place with a magnetic clasp, and you’re looking at three card slots as well as a cash pocket for storage.

 Samsung S-View cover

 We love third-party cases, but you can’t leave Samsung out of the picture.
 Its S-View cover is a great way to secure 360-degree protection, even if the case is among the most expensive.
-You can check your notifications without unlocking your phone thanks to a transparent strip on the folding cover.
+Thanks to a transparent strip on the folding cover, you can check your notifications without unlocking your phone.
 Unfortunately, the cover doesn’t double as a kickstand, but you can choose from four different shades to match your Galaxy S21 Plus.

 See also: Poetic cases: A buyer’s guide